PeetlaMahesh123/Email-OTP-Authentication/README.md

 It allows users to register with their details and log in using email and password.
 After successful credential verification, a **One-Time Password (OTP)** is sent to the user's registered email address for additional security.

-The user must enter the OTP within a specific time limit to gain access to the application.

-This project demonstrates **secure authentication workflows, email integration, and database operations** in a Spring Boot application.

 ---
 ## 📸 Application Screenshots